olukinova/frontend-project-lvl1/README.md

 4. Brain-prime: is a given number prime?

-5. Brain-progression: you have to answer what nimber is missing in a given progression.
+5. Brain-progression: you have to answer what number is missing in a given progression.

 Follow the links below to see games demonstration: